premex-ab/premex-lints/README.md

 ## How to include in your project

-The library is (SOON, use snapshots until released) available via MavenCentral:
+The library is available via MavenCentral:

 Add to `settings.gradle.kts`